futureversecom/ComfyUI-JEN/README.md

 pip install -r requirements.txt
 ```
 ## API Key
 You will need API key to run the nodes, no local model required.
-### create config file for API Key
 Create a config.json file under ComfyUI-JEN, copy and paste your API key in the file and save
 ```json
 {